Employing Students who are Internationals (non-SA citizens)

 In some cases, a student performs work in various departments.

-Every section/department within the University which allows a foreign student to conduct work in that department is required to, as far as is reasonably possible, ensure that the combined working hours of the student do not exceed the limit of 20 hours per week.
+Every section/department within the University which allows an international student to conduct work in that department is required to, as far as is reasonably possible, ensure that the combined working hours of the student do not exceed the limit of 20 hours per week.

 During the vacation, this restriction falls away.

-Please note that this applies to all foreign students, irrespective of the course they are studying.
+Please note that this applies to all international students, irrespective of the course they are studying.

 For more specific detail of the requirements of employing foreign students, please refer to the document below: